-- It is important for the driver and front passenger to keep a distance of at least 25 cm from the steering wheel or dash panel.
+• It is important for the driver and front passenger to maintain a distance of at least 25 cm from the steering wheel or dash panel.
 If the minimum distance is not observed then the airbags do not correctly protect the vehicle occupants; risk of fatal injuries!
-In addition, the front seats and head restraints must always be positioned correctly for the height of the occupant. - If you are not wearing a seat belt, if you lean forward or to the side while travelling or assume an incorrect sitting position, there is a substantially increased risk of injury.
-This increased risk of injury will be further increased if you are struck by an inflating airbag. - Never let a child travel on the front seat without an appropriate restraint system.
-If the airbag is triggered in an accident, children can sustain serious or fatal injuries from the airbag as it inflates $\Rightarrow$ page 46, "Child safetv". - The deployment space between the front passengers and the airbags must not in any case be occupied by other passenger, pets and objects. - The airbags provide protection for just one accident; replace them once they have deployed. - It is also important not to attach any objects such as cup holders or telephone mountings to the surfaces covering the airbag units. - Do not attempt to modify components of the airbag system in any way.
+In addition, the front seats and head restraints must always be positioned correctly for the height of the occupant.

+• If you are not wearing a seat belt or if you lean forward or to the side or assume an incorrect sitting position, the risk of injury is increased substantially.
+This increased risk of injury will be further increased if you are struck by an inflating airbag.

+• Never let a child travel on the front seat without an appropriate restraint system.
+If the airbag is triggered in an accident, children can sustain serious or fatal injuries from the airbag as it inflates \Rightarrow page 46, "Child safety".

+• Occupants sitting in the front of the vehicle must never carry any objects or pets in the deployment space between them and the airbags, or allow children or other passengers to travel in this position.

+• The airbags provide protection for one accident only, if they have been deployed they must be replaced.

+• It is also important not to attach any objects such as cup holders or telephone mountings to the surfaces covering the airbag units.

+Do not attempt to modify components of the airbag system in any way.

-Side airbags\
+Side airbags